efidiles/efidiles.github.io/_posts/blog/2014-08-15-why-use-and-when-to-use-a-service-factory-or-provider.md

     collectInline = true;
   };

-  //Provider return value
+  // Provider return value
   this.$get = function () {

-    //define the constructor
+    // define the constructor
     function NotificationsQueueConstructor(params) {
       this.queue = [];
-      ...
+      // ...
     }

-    //define the prototype
+    // define the prototype
     NotificationsQueueConstructor.prototype.add =
       function() {
-        ...
+        // ...
       }

-    //this time when the execution reaches this point
+    // this time when the execution reaches this point
-    //we know if the service should collect the inline
+    // we know if the service should collect the inline
-    //error messages or not that's because the
+    // error messages or not that's because the
-    //provider was configured in the config state and
+    // provider was configured in the config state and
-    //since we are inside a closure we have access to
+    // since we are inside a closure we have access to
-    //the collectInline variable defined in the upper
+    // the collectInline variable defined in the upper
-    //scope
+    // scope

     if(collectInline) {
-      //automatically collect inline messages
+      // automatically collect inline messages
     }

     return NotificationQueue;